sahil28297/flasktest/README.md

 # Simple Inventory Management System Using FLASK

-Inventory management with login and registration features
+Inventory management with login and registration features The applications uses sqlite database with the help of sqlalchemy

 This consists of three tables
 1> Product